-Item Petroleum activity 1 Operation of a facility that is used for the recovery or processing of petroleum Examples: operation of a conventional production platform • operation of a floating production storage and offloading facility (FPSO), floating liquefied natural gas facility (FLNG), compressed natural gas facilities and gas to liquid facilities. operation of an unmanned surface wellhead platform Inclusions (the following related works are considered to be part of this petroleum activity):
+- operation of a conventional production platform used for recovery of petroleum or the injection of a GHG substance into the seabed or subsoil - operation of a floating production storage and offloading facility (FPSO), floating liquefied natural gas facility (FLNG), compressed natural gas facilities and gas to liquid facilities - operation of an unmanned surface wellhead platform.

+Inclusions (the following related works are considered to be part of this activity):

-- operation of the flowlines, connected wells, wellheads, manifolds, buoys and other subsea equipment connected directly to a facility within the same title area - ceased or suspended production wells, well heads, manifolds and other subsea infrastructure in the same title area as the facility that were used for the recovery or processing of petroleum as part of the facility. - other related tasks for operation of a facility such as inspection and maintenance, but not well intervention and well workovers.
+- operation of the flowlines, connected wells, wellheads, manifolds, buoys and other subsea equipment connected directly to a facility within the same title area - ceased or suspended production wells, well heads, manifolds and other subsea infrastructure in the same title area as the facility that were used for the recovery or processing of petroleum as part of the facility. other related tasks for operation of a facility such as inspection and maintenance, but not well intervention and well workovers.